 Managing client expectations starts with a solid scope of work agreement and clear service level agreements.
 Without these, you’ll flounder and could end up delivering a lot more than you bargained for.

 Having this conversation with clients at the start of your relationship is important, as it sets the tone for how things will proceed.
 First impressions matter: the work you do in ensuring they have realistic expectations from the get-go will make satisfying them much easier, as the actual service delivered will be in line with what they expect.

 Managing client expectations is fundamental, but truly effective client & account management is broader than that.
-That’s why I’ve written a brand new eBook on the subject.
+That’s why I’ve written a FREE guide on the subject.